Columbia-Intro-Data-Science/APMAE4990-/final_project.md

 - Each team member has pushed their contributions to Github.
 - A notebook is pushed along with the code base that summarizes your work on the steps below.

+**Specific Requirements:**

+- A 5-10 minute presentation of your work which will include: motivation, using the app, notebook presentation. **Note:** For CVN students, please provide a youtube link to a video (or upload it to your Github).
+- An iPython notebook which shows your analysis/work.
+- The full code base in the same Github repo.
+- Provide a link in the projects worksheet to your completed project.

 # Data Engineering and Machine Learning